Hermann von Helmholtz: Sensory physiology

-The sensory physiology of Helmholtz was the basis of the work of Wilhelm Wundt, a student of Helmholtz, who is considered one of the founders of experimental psychology.
+The sensory physiology of Helmholtz was the basis of the work of Wilhelm Wundt, Helmholtz's student, who is considered one of the founders of experimental psychology.
 More explicitly than Helmholtz, Wundt described his research as a form of empirical philosophy and as a study of the mind as something separate.
 Helmholtz had, in his early repudiation of Naturphilosophie, stressed the importance of materialism, and was focusing more on the unity of "mind" and body.

 Ophthalmic optics

 In 1851, Helmholtz revolutionized the field of ophthalmology with the invention of the ophthalmoscope; an instrument used to examine the inside of the human eye.
 This made him world-famous overnight.
 Helmholtz's interests at that time were increasingly focused on the physiology of the senses.
-His main publication, titled Handbuch der Physiologischen Optik (Handbook of Physiological Optics or Treatise on Physiological Optics; English translation of the 3rd volume here), provided empirical theories on depth perception, color vision, and motion perception, and became the fundamental reference work in his field during the second half of the nineteenth century.
+His main publication, titled Handbuch der Physiologischen Optik (Handbook of Physiological Optics or Treatise on Physiological Optics; English translation of the 3rd volume here), provided empirical theories on depth perception, colour vision, and motion perception, and became the fundamental reference work in his field during the second half of the nineteenth century.
 In the third and final volume, published in 1867, Helmholtz described the importance of unconscious inferences for perception.
 The Handbuch was first translated into English under the editorship of James P. C. Southall on behalf of the Optical Society of America in 1924–5.
 His theory of accommodation went unchallenged until the final decade of the 20th century.

-Helmholtz continued to work for several decades on several editions of the handbook, frequently updating his work because of his dispute with Ewald Hering who held opposite views on spatial and color vision.
+Helmholtz continued to work for several decades on several editions of the handbook, frequently updating his work because of his dispute with Ewald Hering who held opposite views on spatial and colour vision.
 This dispute divided the discipline of physiology during the second half of the 1800s.